Factbox: Reactions to Donald Trump testing positive for COVID-19

 FRANCE’S GOVERNMENT SPOKESMAN GABRIEL ATTAL ON TV

-“This demonstrates that the virus spares no one, including those who have shown skepticism.
+“This demonstrates that the virus spares no one, including those who have shown scepticism.
 I wish him a swift recovery.”

 HU XIJIN, EDITOR IN CHIEF OF CHINA’S GLOBAL TIMES